 挙句, normally negative, is used with a noun or the past tense of a verb to show that one spends a lot of effort on something but something else comes out of it with the outcome often being a last resort. 挙句 is close to "after a great deal of" and is often used with the adverb 散々meaning "repeatedly".
 Verbs that precede it entail thought/consideration, but they are mainly verbs with negative outcomes such as 悩む, 迷う, 議論する, 文句をいう, etc. Passive and causative expressions are also common.

 Expressions found in the latter clause involve result just like ～結果.
-However, again, it is usually negative, and even the result isn't totally bad, it definitely gives the sense that it’s not worth much.
+However, again, it is usually negative, and even if the result isn't totally bad, it definitely gives the sense that it’s not worth much.
 With that said, you are not likely to see it much in the news as the news is typically written in an objective fashion.

 Orthography Note: 挙（げ）句 can also be spelled as 揚（げ）句.